nikolasburk/monorepo-prisma/README.md

 # Monorepo Prisma example

 The goal of this example to show a simple monorepo setup with Prisma.
-The `PrismaClient` instance is created in the `prisma-db` package and can be accessed by other packages in the monorepo.
+The `PrismaClient` instance is created in the `prisma` package and can be accessed by other packages in the monorepo.

 ## Usage